yyong-brs/learn-kubernetes/chapter8.md

 The CronJob is set to run every two minutes, so you’ll need to give it time to fire up during this exercise.
 On schedule, the CronJob creates a Job, which creates a Pod, which runs the backup command.
 The Job ensures the Pod completes successfully.
 You can confirm the backup file is written by mounting the same PVC in another Pod.
 You can see it all works correctly in figure 8.15.

 ![图8.15](.\images\Figure8.15.png)

-​									**Figure 8.15 CronJobs run Pods, which can access other Kubernetes objects.
-This one connects to a database Pod.**
+<center>图 8.15 CronJobs run Pods, which can access other Kubernetes objects.
+This one connects to a database Pod</center>

 CronJobs don’t perform an automatic cleanup for Pods and Jobs.
 The time-to-live(TTL) controller does this, but it’s an alpha-grade feature that isn’t available in many Kubernetes platforms.
 Without it you need to manually delete the child objects when you’re sure you no longer need them.
 You can also move CronJobs to a suspended state, which means the object spec still exists in the cluster, but it doesn’t run until the CronJob is activated again.